-A mining function that provides a measure of the importance of an attribute and predicts a specified target.
-The measure of different attributes of a training data table enables users to select the attributes that are found to be most relevant to a mining model.
+A data mining technique that provides a measure of the importance of an attribute and predicts a specified target.
+The measure of different attributes of a training data table enables users to select the attributes that are found to be most relevant to a data mining model.
 A smaller set of attributes results in a faster model build; the resulting model could be more accurate.
-Oracle Data Mining uses the Minimum Description Length to discover important attributes.
+Oracle Data Mining for SQL uses the Minimum Description Length to discover important attributes.
 Sometimes referred to as feature selection or key fields.